 The plan was simple.
 Take the teenager, hike a mile and a half into the woods on a marked trail inside a state park, and meet up with friends who were camping.
 Then, have a glorious day, be wholly and profoundly changed by the experience, impart affirming life lessons, be the hero, eat lunch, and go home.
 Easy, right?
-This is not rocket surgery, folks.
+This is not rocket science, folks.

 Well, the first part was simple enough.
 And it was, in my dreamy, star filled head.
 Super simple in the part of my brain that forgot how baffling Target’s new layout still is.
 Easy peasy in the lobe that doesn’t remember having to use Waze to find my way out of the cul-de-sac for the first six months we lived here.